 Deborah also mentions that a single yarn with loooong color repeats look "exceptionally great" for this design.
 So that is what we are offering here.

 Deborah's original pieces (shown here with her permission) were knit using a different yarn than what we put together in these kits.
 You can see our kit yarns in the inset photos on the top picture and again below that.
 The other photos are here so you can see the design itself.

-As what is needed is between 400 and 450 yards of fingering weight or sport weight yarn, what we selected some wonderful yarns which are dyed in loooooooong color run yarns,
+As what is needed is between 400 and 450 yards of fingering weight or sport weight yarn, we had a hard time deciding what to put together for these kits.

 This will ensure that you get all updates and help that evolves with the design.